 Bill Cosby had produced a "Fat Albert" cartoon special before the Saturday morning show that was a world away from the series - character design was realistic with a lot of sketchy line shading, animation was more sophisticated, and the backgrounds were real-life filmed cityscapes.

 Compared to later seasons, Futurama's first season had somewhat different character proportions, but what's really noticeable is the voices.
 In particular, Bender's speech is a bit more slurred, while the voices of Farnsworth and especially Hermes are markedly higher pitched. note The actors remain the same throughout the series; it's evident that they hadn't quite nailed the voices yet.
 Also, most early episodes had a "the Planet Express crew visits another planet and gets into wacky hijinks" plot.
 Later episodes took place mostly on Earth and were more characterization-based.
+Most notably, Zoidberg was much less...Zoidberg in Season 1 than he would be in later seasons; jokes centered on him tended to focus primarily on his nonexistent grasp of human anatomy, rather than his status as the universe's chew toy.

 The first two episodes of the unaired Garbage Pail Kids animated series had the five protagonist Garbage Pail Kids depicted as normal kids who become deformed when they go on missions and Trash Can Ken serving as their Mr. Exposition.
 The rest of the series had the Kids permanently in their Garbage Pail forms and had no mention made of Trash Can Ken.